"Diversity" is the freedom to be who you are and to be respected and appreciated for it.

 - Hosted “Indian Businesses Go Green", a networking event which drew leaders in the green and sustainability community;

-- Hosted a reception for the National Gay and Lesbian Chamber of Commerce, New York Chapter’s Legal Industry Council; and
+- Hosted receptions for the National Gay and Lesbian Chamber of Commerce, New York Chapter’s Legal Industry Council; and

 - Hosted Black History Month luncheon with guest speaker, the Honorable Lewis L. Douglass of the Supreme Court of the State of New York.

 Recruiting Efforts.
-Over the past ten years, nearly a quarter of the incoming summer associates have been minorities, and just over 60% were women and/or minorities.
+Over the past years, nearly a quarter of the incoming summer associates have been minorities, and just over 60% were women and/or minorities.
 Among our recruiting efforts are:

 - Participated in the Minority Corporate Counsel Association/Vault Annual Legal Diversity Job Fair from its inception in 2005.
 The Fair provides diverse candidates with the opportunity to meet and network with recruiters from law firms, government agencies, corporate law departments and non-profit organizations who are firmly committed to increasing diversity in the legal profession.

 - Sponsorship of the Rutgers Race & the Law Review Symposium, which provides a forum for scholarship and dialogue on race, ethnicity and the law, with topics such as "An Affront on Civil Rights: A Multicultural Perspective on the LGBT Struggle for Equality."
 The Firm has also supported Rutgers’ Minority Student Program Annual Banquet dinner.

 Women’s Initiative Committee.
 The Firm's Women's Initiative Committee meets monthly and encourages candid discussion about unique career paths, advancement, work-life balance, rainmaking and business development.
 The group sponsors discussions on topics such as the newly enacted Marriage Equality Act in New York, and supports programs such as "Starting Your Own Business," a program attended by female entrepreneurs; and the American Heart Association’s Go Red for Women luncheon, an event aimed at educating women about heart disease.